Kenneth Arnold UFO sighting: Arnold shares the story

-When Arnold landed in Yakima, he described what he had seen to a number of pilot friends, who suggested that maybe he had seen guided missiles or a new airplane being secretly developed by the United States Army.
+After landing in Yakima, Arnold described what he had seen to a number of pilot friends, who suggested that maybe he had seen guided missiles or a new airplane being secretly developed by the United States Army.

-After refueling, he continued on his way to an air show in Pendleton, Oregon.
+Arnold refueled his airplane and continued on his way to an air show in Pendleton, Oregon.
 He was first interviewed by reporters the next day (June 25), when he went to the office of the East Oregonian in Pendleton.
-Any skepticism the reporters might have harbored evaporated when they interviewed Arnold at length; as historian Mike Dash records:
+Reporters assessed Arnold as highly-credible when they interviewed him at length; as historian Mike Dash wrote:

-Arnold had the makings of a reliable witness.
-He was a respected businessman and experienced pilot ... and seemed to be neither exaggerating what he had seen, nor adding sensational details to his report.
-He also gave the impression of being a careful observer ...
-These details impressed the newspapermen who interviewed him and lent credibility to his report.

-Speaking to a reporter for the Associated Press, Arnold said: "This whole thing has gotten out of hand.
+Speaking to a reporter for the Associated Press, Arnold told him: "This whole thing has gotten out of hand.
 I want to talk to the FBI or someone.
 Half the people look at me as a combination of Einstein, Flash Gordon and screwball.
 I wonder what my wife back in Idaho thinks."